dontworryjohn/aws-bootcamp-cruddur-2023/journal/week5.md

 DynamoDB is a None Relational Database and is used for high performace applications at any scale.

-Below some uses cases of DynamoDB:
+Below some use cases of DynamoDB:

 ![DynamoDB use cases](
 https://cdn.sanity.io/images/hgftikht/production/f9381ef455f0c2a07601a6b55113c44e1acae538-2060x1150.png?w=1920&h=1072&fit=crop&fm=webp)